marklysze/AutoGenCodeTesting/README.md

 Yi-34b Chat | :large_orange_diamond: | :large_orange_diamond: | Close to a valid drawing, outdated libraries

 ---
----

-### Non-coding tests
+## Non-coding tests

 #### Termination word
 Background: Tests the ability for an LLM to incorporate a termination word into their response.

-Scenario: Uses a Group Chat with a Story_writer and a Product_manager.
+Scenario: A Group Chat with a Story_writer and a Product_manager.
 Story_writer is to write some story ideas and the Product_manager is to review and terminate when satisified by outputting a specific word (e.g. "TERMINATE", "BAZINGA", etc.).

-Store_writer's system message: **An ideas person, loves coming up with ideas for kids books.**
+Store_writer's system message: `An ideas person, loves coming up with ideas for kids books.`

-Product_manager's system message: **Great in evaluating story ideas from your writers and determining whether they would be unique and interesting for kids.
-Reply with suggested improvements if they aren't good enough, otherwise reply `{termination_word}` at the end when you're satisfied there's one good story idea.**
+Product_manager's system message: `Great in evaluating story ideas from your writers and determining whether they would be unique and interesting for kids.
+Reply with suggested improvements if they aren't good enough, otherwise reply '{termination_word}' at the end when you're satisfied there's one good story idea.`

-Prompt for the chat manager: **Come up with 3 story ideas for Grade 3 kids.**
+Prompt for the chat manager: `Come up with 3 story ideas for Grade 3 kids.`

 See the [results](results) folder for code outputs.